Efficient time tracking and job management limited by basic scheduling capabilities

 Within the scheduler, employees can view detailed job descriptions, access necessary documents, and even get directions to job sites.
 ClockShark sends instant notifications to employees’ smartphones whenever a schedule is updated.

-Another handy feature is quote creation.
-You can quickly create professional-looking quotes based on job details and send them directly to clients from within the system.
-Plus, there’s an option to convert accepted quotes into active jobs that reduce double data entry errors.
+With ClockShark, I quickly created professional-looking quotes based on job details and sent them directly to clients from within the system.
+Plus, ClockShark allowed me to convert accepted quotes into active jobs, reducing double data entry errors.

 You can create professional quotes and directly send them to the clients from the platform.